 You could easily spend your whole time in Andros just enjoying the sun on different beaches.
 Then you would need to start planning your next trip to see more of them!

-One thing you should pay attention when going to the beach in Andros, are the seasonal meltemi winds.
-You can read more on this later on.
+One thing you should pay attention with when going to the beaches in Andros, is the seasonal meltemi wind.

 Relax on the easily accessible Andros beaches

-There are plenty of easily accessible sandy beaches in Andros.
+Andros has plenty of easily accessible sandy beaches.
 They are ideal for all visitors, including families with young children.